gfouz/gfouz.github.io/content/articles/scss.md

 ---
-title: Thanks!
-SASS and SCSS.
+title: THANKS!
+SASS AND SCSS.
 description: This is a description for this article which describes what it is about
 img: sass.svg
 alt: Hello i'm article about scss.